harumuki/thorsten-hans.com/_posts/2013-04-16-sharecamp-2013-recap.md

 {% include image-caption.html imageurl="/assets/images/posts/2013/sharecamp-2013-2.png"
 title="ShareCamp 2013 - SharePint" caption="ShareCamp 2013 - SharePint" %}

-Last, but not least I’d like to say Thank to the Orga-Team.
+Last, but not least I'd like to say Thank to the Orga-Team.